 These sweet and salty marshmallow carob chip cookies are the best soft and chewy cookies in town.
-These marshmallow chocolate chip cookies are jampacked with salty pretzels, sweet marshmallows, and chocolate chips.
+These marshmallow chocolate chip cookies are jampacked with salty, gluten-free pretzels, vegan marshmallows, and carob chips.
 Your kids will never guess that these moist cookies are both gluten-free and vegan.

 *Post contains affiliate links.

 I’ve spent all summer perfecting my carob chip cookie recipe because It’s very important that my 2-year-old only be served soft and chewy cookies.
 These sweet and salty marshmallow carob chip cookies are some of the most deliciously moist cookies you will find.
 These vegan cookies were born out of a late-night snack attack for something sweet, salty, and straightforward.
 I made these gluten-free cookies in 20 minutes and ate them in bed.
 Yea, that’s the life I am living during COVID!

 As you know, when a snack attack hits, the last thing you’re trying to do is go to the store.
 I decided to use ingredients that I already had in my pantry.
 Given Emory’s aversion to cocoa powder, I used carob chips instead of chocolate chips.
 Feel free to use vegan chocolate chips or any chips you have on hand.
 Butterscotch chips work well here too!
 We always have marshmallows on hand (most live under our couch), so their inclusion was a no-brainer.
 Additionally, I received a care package filled with yummy, crispy, crunchy, and salty gluten-free pretzels from FitJoy that worked perfectly in this marshmallow chocolate chip cookie recipe.

 HOW TO MAKE SWEET SALTY MARSHMALLOW CAROB CHIP COOKIES?